Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

-Note that we are assigning a random color to each grid cell.
+Note that we are assigning an arbitrary color to each grid cell.
 Later, we will calculate it based on its tree count.
 For now, for debug purposes, we keep it like this.

 Once again, the fragment shader doesn't do much.